rihoneailabs/restchat/README.md

 The project structure is organized as follows:

-- `src/`: Contains the main application code.
 - `.chainlit/`: Contains the Chainlit configuration files.
+- `restchat/`: Contains the core application code.
 - `public/`: Contains the static files for custom logos and favicons.
 - `app.py`: The main application entry point.
+- `requirements.txt`: Lists the project dependencies.
 - `.env.example`: Stores the environment variables template.
-- `requirements.txt`: Lists the project dependencies.
-- `chainlit.md`: Provides documentation and instructions for the project.

 ## Issues

 - Bugs and issues can be reported on the [GitHub Issues](https://github.com/rihoneailabs/restchat/issues) page.
-- If you have any further questions or inquiries, feel free to [contact us](mailto://info@rihonegroup.com).

 ## License